delaneyj/datastar/site/static/md/reference/attribute_plugins.md

 #### Modifiers

+Modifiers allow you to modify behavior when events are triggered.
+Some modifiers have tags to further modify the behavior.

 - `__once`\* - Only trigger the event listener once.
 - `__passive`\* - Do not call `preventDefault` on the event listener.
 - `__capture`\* - Use a capture event listener.